AmiraQadry/2D-Graphics-Project/README.md

 # 2D-Graphics-Project

 This is a basic 2D graphics project created using C++ and the SDL graphics library.
-The project allows the user to draw basic shapes on the screen, add color, interactivity, animation, and sound effects.
+The project allows the user to draw basic shapes on the screen and add color.

 ## Prerequisites
 Before running the project, you will need to install C++ compiler.